Lord-of-Waffles/InfoSec24/Week6September2024!.md

 This command stored the output of the cracking in the "solved" file:
 ![image](https://github.com/user-attachments/assets/5d77f62d-ae78-4bad-9674-98a764c54c54)

 According to the article, you really should do this on the host, not a VM.
-That way you're able to utilise the GPU properly to speed this process up!
+That way you're able to utilise the GPU properly to speed this process up...

   ## b)